RTEMS/rtems-docs/c-user/configuring_a_system.rst

     This is not defined by default.

 DESCRIPTION:
-    ``CONFIGURE_APPLICATION_NEEDS_STUB_DRIVER`` is defined if the application
-    wishes to include the Stub Device Driver.
+    This configuration variable is specified to enable ``/dev/zero`` device driver.

 NOTES:
-    This device driver simply provides entry points that return successful and is primarily a test fixture.
-It is supported by all BSPs.
+    This device driver is supported by all BSPs.

 .. index:: CONFIGURE_APPLICATION_PREREQUISITE_DRIVERS